Deadline for nominations: January 15, 2015

 - Letters of support and testimonials.

-- All submission materials must be included electronically in PDF format on a CD-ROM.
+- All submission material must be included in one PDF file on two duplicate CD-ROMs.

 - Submissions will be addressed to the Executive Director of Architecture Canada at the national headquarters municipal address.